 The impact of the reductions in losses for current year defaults in 2016 was partially offset by a decline in the favorable reserve development from prior year defaults, which, although still positive, provided significantly less of a benefit to our provision for losses in 2016 as compared to 2015.
 The favorable development on prior year defaults observed in 2016 was driven primarily by a decrease in our actual and estimated Default to Claim Rate assumptions on prior year defaults, as a result of higher Cures than were previously estimated, partially offset by a decline in our estimates for future Rescissions and Claim Denials.
-The \$29.6 million favorable development on prior year defaults observed in 2015 was driven primarily by a decrease in our actual and estimate assumptions on prior year defaults, as a result of higher Cures than were previously estimated no prior year defaults observed in 2015 was driven primarily by a decrease in our actual and estimated Default to Claim Rate assumptions on prior year defaults, as a result of higher Cures than were previously estimated befault to Claim Rate assumptions on prior year defaults, as a result of higher Cures than were previously estimated befault to Claim Rate assumptions on prior year defaults, as a result of higher Cures than were previously estimated.
+The \$29.6 million favorable development on prior year defaults observed in 2015 was driven primarily by a decrease in our actual and estimated Default to Claim Rate assumptions on prior year defaults, as a result of higher Cures than were previously estimated, partially offset by a decline in our estimates for future Rescissions and Claim Denials.